December 17, 2020

 - Longer-term Storage and Download: Users can now opt-in to store logs for 1, 2, or 3 years when initially ordering SAL, or as an add-on later.
 Note that the default retention period of firewall logging remains 90 days.
 See Security Analytics and Logging Event Storage.

-- Traffic Analysis: Both FTD connection-level logs and ASA (NSEL) logs can be run through SAL’s traffic analysis, and observations and alerts can be reviewed by cross-launching to Stealthwatch Cloud using SecureX Sign-On.
+- Traffic Analysis: Both FTD connection-level logs and ASA (NSEL) logs can be run through SAL’s traffic analysis, and observations and alerts can be reviewed by cross-launching to Stealthwatch Cloud from CDO.
 ASA customers only logging syslog must switch to NSEL logs to enable traffic analytics.
-Customers acquiring Logging Analytics and Detection and Total Network Analytics and Detection licenses can provision and use a Stealthwatch Cloud portal for analysis at no extra charge.
+Customers acquiring Logging Analytics and Detection and Total Network Analytics and Detection licenses can provision and use a Stealthwatch Cloud portal for analysis.
 Stealthwatch Cloud detections include observations and alerts specifically enabled using firewall logging data, in addition to the other detections available to SAL users as part of Stealthwatch Cloud’s core capability.
 Existing Logging and Troubleshooting license holders can test the detection capabilities of higher licenses with no commitment for 30 days.

 Improved Event Monitoring for Security Analytics and Logging